alinnman/celestial-navigation/README.md

 Using a calculator can speed up this manual task, and also reduce possible (human) errors.
-A **computer** can do it even quicker, and this toolkit will typically perform a sight reduction in less than one millisecond.
+A **computer** can do it even quicker, and this toolkit will typically perform a sight reduction in 1-2 milliseconds.

 * The toolkit supports **stationary** observations, i.e. when observations are made from a single position,